Advanced-Materials-and-Devices/OmniBlastExplorer/README.md

 **Official Release Repository**

-OmniBlast Explorer is a professional desktop application for monitoring and managing OmniBlast sensor systems, developed by Advanced Materials & Devices, Inc.
+OmniBlast Explorer is a professional desktop application for monitoring and managing OmniBlast sensor systems, developed by Advanced Materials and Devices.

 ## About